 Welcome

 Each section introduces the steps you should take when researching for an assessment.
-You'll find links to videos and resources that will give you the tools to find great information.
+You'll find links to videos and resources that will give you the tools to find relevant and reliable information.
 Use the activities on the Test your knowledge tab to see what you need to revise.

 Getting started with your assessment

 The first thing is to make sure you clearly understand the task and what topic you are seeking information for, this is called topic analysis.
-Check your assessment task details in your Subject Outline.
+Check your assessment task details in your Subject Outline for the full instructions for the assessment.

 Your question for Assessment 2 is is to select two events from the Australian History Timeline; one pre-1967, the other post-1967.This will enable you to investigate the evolution of approaches to Australian policy for Indigenous Australian peoples.